 Sales: review your current sales process.
 Where could improvements be made?

-Within each of the topics above, it may be helpful to define any “quick-wins”.
-Quick wins are often very easy operational changes that can be implemented with relatively little effort or budget.
-Defining these, will provide an immediate sense of accomplishment, which will serve in bolstering your confidence as you continue down your 2018 Business Planning efforts.
+Within each of the topics above, it also may be helpful to define any “quick wins."
+Quick wins are fairly easy operational changes that can be implemented with little-to-no effort or budget.
+Defining these opportunities will provide an immediate sense of accomplishment, which will serve in bolstering your confidence as you continue with your 2020 business planning efforts.

-Your Financial Plan / Budget
+8. Develop Your Financial Plan

 Now, take a look at the market and economy.
-Are there any forecasted changes that could effect your income in the future?
+Are there any anticipated changes that could affect your income in the future?
 Once you have analyzed the above, start laying out your income projections month-by-month.
 Don’t stress too much on this one, it is just your best guess, based on the data you have reviewed and analyzed.

-Now, take a look at your expenditures for the past year.
-Was it all good money spent?
-Do you need to spend more money in any areas next year?
+Analyze your expenditures for the past year.
+Was it money spent well spent?
+Do you need to allocate more money to certain areas next year and less to others?
 Based on your marketing plan and history, create a budget month-by-month for the upcoming year.

 You should now have a clear picture by month of your cash flow throughout the year.
 You can utilize this to measure each month’s performance, and compare as the year progresses.